Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Introduction

-To go beyond this tradeoff, we introduce \textbf{EntRGi} (\textbf{Ent}ropy-aware \textbf{R}eward \textbf{G}u\textbf{i}dance)\footnote{ \url{https://atutej.github.io/entrgi/}}, an entropy-aware reward guidance mechanism for discrete diffusion language models.
-As illustrated in Figure~\ref{fig:entrgi_main}, EntRGi interpolates between the continuous relaxation of the token embeddings (also known as soft token embeddings) and sampled hard token embeddings by using the model's unconditional entropy.
-Thus, EntRGi provides reliable gradients during optimization by ensuring that the reward model is evaluated on inputs it can reliably interpret throughout the denoising process.
+To address this tradeoff, we introduce \textbf{EntRGi} (\textbf{Ent}ropy-aware \textbf{R}eward \textbf{G}u\textbf{i}dance), an entropy-aware reward guidance mechanism for discrete diffusion language models.
+EntRGi explores the following question: How can we {\em effectively} leverage reward gradients to iteratively guide a discrete diffusion LLM generation toward higher-reward token sequences?
+As illustrated in \autoref{fig:entrgi_main}, EntRGi adaptively interpolates between continuous token embeddings and sampled hard token embeddings using the dLLM's own per-token entropy: soft inputs are favored when the model is confident, and hard inputs when it is uncertain.
+This simple mechanism provides reliable gradients during optimization while ensuring the reward model is evaluated on inputs it can interpret throughout the denoising process.
+We further show that these reward-guided samples can be used in a novel post-training algorithm \textbf{RGRL}: \textbf{R}eward \textbf{G}uided \textbf{R}einforcement \textbf{L}earning.

-Our contributions can be summarized as follows. \textbf{(1)} We introduce \textbf{EntRGi}, an entropy-aware reward guidance method for discrete diffusion language models. \textbf{(2)} We conduct extensive experiments on a 7B-parameter diffusion language model~\citep{dream}.
-Using 3 reward models~\citep{skywork} and 3 multi-skill benchmarks~\citep{rmbench,rewardbench2,judgebench}, we demonstrate that gradient-based reward guidance is effective at scale and show that EntRGi consistently outperforms prior state-of-the-art methods. \textbf{(3)} We conduct a detailed empirical analysis of EntRGi's behavior, identifying the mechanisms that drive its improvements over prior methods.
+{\bf Our contributions} can be summarized as follows: \textbf{(1)} We introduce EntRGi, an entropy-aware reward guidance mechanism for discrete dLLMs. \textbf{(2)} In the test-time adaptation setting, we demonstrate that EntRGi outperforms APS \citep{aps}, the prior state-of-the-art. \textbf{(3)} We develop a new post-training recipe: RGRL that generates reward-gradient guided samples and fine-tunes on those.
+This is as opposed to standard RL methods that do not guide generation.
+We show our method significantly outperforms (70\% relative improvement) diffu-GRPO \citep{d1}, a widely adopted RL algorithm for dLLMs.
+This recipe works with both APS guidance and EntRGi guidance, with the latter providing higher gains.

+We demonstrate these contributions with experiments on up to two 7B+ parameter models \citep{dream, llada}, 5 multi-skill datasets \citep{rewardbench2, judgebench, rmbench, zhao2024wildchat1mchatgptinteraction}, and 4 reward models~\citep{skywork}, analyzing the mechanisms underlying the improvements over prior methods.